nattadasu/ryuuRyuusei/README.md

 - ⌚ `/dictionary urban search` - Search a term from Urban Dictionary
 - ⌚ `/dictionary urban wotd` - Get a word of the day from Urban Dictionary
 - ⌚ `/dictionary urban random` - Get a random word from Urban Dictionary

-### Commons Bot Commands

-- `/about` - Get information about the bot
-- `/help` - Get a list of all curretly available commands
-- `/invite` - Get the bot's invite link
-- `/ping` - Check the bot latency
-- `/privacy` - Get information about the bot's privacy policy
-- `/support` - Support the bot by donating or contributing to the bot's development

 ## 🏁 Getting Started <a name = "getting_started"></a>